github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 The scale-up, scale-down, pool, job-retry, queue, SSM housekeeping, and GitHub registration workflows are not inherently EC2-specific.
 The legacy `runners` module combines that common control plane with EC2 launch templates, instance profiles, bootstrap parameters, log groups, IAM permissions, and Lambda environment variables.
 Adding another compute provider in that structure would require copying common behavior or adding provider conditionals throughout the module.

-The refactor introduces a provider boundary so a future microVM or other backend can reuse the control plane.
+The refactor introduces a provider boundary so a future MicroVM or other backend can reuse the control plane.
 Only the policy statements, environment variables, and resources required by the selected compute provider should change.

 ## Ownership model